 As an example, at TMT we have developed a global numbering and fraud prevention solution TeleShield which can help to:

 Enterprises can also help by detecting bots using CATPCHAs and monitor OTP conversion rates.
-They could also use other methods as an alternative to SMS based-verification, like TMT’s Authentication service.
+They could also use other methods as an alternative to SMS based-verification, including passwordless authentication like TMT’s Authentication service.
 This new method of proving the possession of a mobile phone number does not need A2P SMS / OTP and therefore stops AIT as well as improving security and making life easier for customers.

 It is critical that enterprises, SMS aggregators and operators all work together to help prevent this type of fraud and protect the industry from financial losses.
 The loss in trust and reputation for SMS as a channel will also cause volumes to sharply decline as enterprises move to OTT channels and other verification services.

-Last updated on September 18, 2024
+Last updated on January 26, 2025

 We provide the most comprehensive device, network and mobile numbering data available